Arsalan7861/BankingSystem/README.md

 - Database connectivity for persistent data storage
 - Search functionality for accounts and transactions
 - Multi-layer architecture (Business, Data Access, Entity, Presentation)
+- Consists of four different forms -> Admin, Pbo, Manager, Client
+- To open admin form enter -> T.C Identification No : admin, Password: 123
+- To open Manager Or Pbo form enter the staff that is created.

 ## Installation